MicrosoftDocs/azure-docs/articles/storage/files/storage-sync-files-monitoring.md

 ## Azure portal

-In the Azure Portal, you can view registered server health, server endpoint health (sync health), and metrics.
+In the Azure portal, you can view registered server health, server endpoint health (sync health), and metrics.

 ### Storage Sync Service

-To view registered server and server endpoint health, go to the Storage Sync Service in the Azure Portal.
+To view registered server and server endpoint health, go to the Storage Sync Service in the Azure portal.
 Registered server health is viewable in the Registered servers blade.
 Server endpoint health is viewable in the Sync groups blade.

 Registered Server Health
 - If the Registered server state is Online, the server is successfully communicating with the service.